Stocks slide, dollar climbs as taper and virus fears combine

 The CBOE Volatility index (.VIX), also known as Wall Street's fear gauge, jumped 3.66 points to its highest level in about a month overnight and the S&P 500 index (.SPX) fell 1% to a two-week low.

-Minutes from the Fed's July meeting published on Wednesday showed officials expect they could ease stimulus this year, though there was division over recovery in the labour market and the level of risk posed by new rises in cases. read more
+Minutes from the Fed's July meeting published on Wednesday showed officials expected they could ease stimulus this year, though there was division over recovery in the labour market and the level of risk posed by coronavirus cases rising again. read more

-"The minutes show a Fed that is pretty split on most things, but recognises that we are getting much closer to the point of tapering," wrote ING analysts in a note.
+"The minutes show a Fed that is pretty split on most things, but recognises that we are getting much closer to the point of tapering," ING analysts said in a note.

-Focus now shifts to the Fed's annual research conference in Jackson Hole, Wyoming, next week for any read about the central bank's next steps.
+Focus now shifts to the Fed's annual research conference in Jackson Hole, Wyoming, next week for any clues about the central bank's next steps.

 Oil extended losses into a sixth day on Thursday, falling to three-month lows.
 ANZ analysts said rising U.S. inventories had fuelled fears of weaker demand amid a spike in COVID-19 cases worldwide.